open-contracting-extensions/ocds_metrics_extension/README.md

 Metrics can be used along with the **requirements extension** which will add a 'relatedRequirementID' property to metrics.

-With the requirements extension, bids, awards and contracts can include a ```requirementResponse``` indicating the values against each metric that a supplier intends to meet.
+With the requirements extension, bids, awards and contracts can include a ```RequirementResponse``` indicating the values against each metric that a supplier intends to meet.

 This can allow a degree of comparison between performance anticipated at bid, award, contract and implementation phases.